chgferreira/backbone_extraction/README.md

 Finally, there is a folder called Toy Example that contains the data in Gephi format that corresponds to illustration shown in the paper.

 As explained above, the backbone extraction algorithms are downloaded from the original sources.
-We explicitly thank all the researchers who provided us their implementation and source code, allowing such external comparison and validation of their work.
-For recognizing their efforts, please cite the original papers when using their methods.
+We thank all the researchers who provided us their implementation and source code, allowing such an external comparison and validation of their work.

+*For recognizing their effort, please cite the original papers when using the methods.*

 ## Dataset and code